tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/azureml/index.md

 ---
-ms.assetid:
-ms.title: Machine Learning REST API | Microsoft Docs ms.service: Machine Learning
+title: Azure Machine Learning REST API
+description: The Machine Learning REST API allows you to develop clients that use REST calls to work with the service.
+This API is complimentary to Azure ML Python SDK and provides flexibility in automating your machine learning activities such as submitting an experiment and monitoring the test results.
+services: machine-learning
+ms.service: machine-learning
+ms.subservice: core
+ms.topic: reference
 author: Blackmist
 ms.author: larryfr
+ms.date: 09/28/2019
 ---

 # Machine Learning REST API reference

 [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/) is a cloud service that you use to train, deploy, automate, and manage machine learning models, all at the broad scale that the cloud provides.

-The REST API allows you to develop clients that use REST calls to work with the serevice.
+The REST API allows you to develop clients that use REST calls to work with the service.
 This API is complimentary to [Azure Machine Learning Python SDK](https://docs.microsoft.com/python/api/overview/azure/ml/intro?view=azure-ml-py), and provides flexibility in automating your machine learning activities such as submitting an experiment and monitoring the test results.

 ## Rest Operation Groups